-In subsection~\ref{subsubsec:particles}, we calculate the typical ground-truth SFH for these three subsets of galaxies using only the simulated particles in them, while in subsection~\ref{subsubsec:SFH_2DSPS} we compare these results with the median SFH of our main high-redshift sample of M$_{\ast}>10^{10}$ M$_{\odot}$ precursors built using our 2D-SPS method.
+In Section~\ref{subsubsec:particles}, we calculate the median ground-truth SFH for these subsets of galaxies using only the simulated particles in them, while in subsection~\ref{subsubsec:SFH_2DSPS} we compare these results with the median SFH of our main high-redshift sample of M$_{\ast}>10^{10}$ M$_{\odot}$ precursors built using our 2D-SPS method.
 Finally, in subsection ~\ref{subsubsec:varietySFHs} we show the variation of the onset of star formation of massive galaxies.